09 889 6557

 The obvious advantage of fibre optic broadband is the increase in speed, letting you watch videos, browse pages and play games faster than ever.
 But just how quick is the service?

-Nextelle currently leads the mainstream market for fibre optic broadband speeds, offering up to 300MB/s, scores ahead of the average broadband speed here in the Australia.
+Nextelle currently leads the mainstream market for fibre optic broadband speeds, offering up to 300MB/s, scores ahead of the average broadband speed here in the New Zealand.
 The Media also touts a high download speed as well, topping 150MB/s, more than enough to keep even the most web-hungry household happy.

 Some lesser-known companies however are offering speeds closer to 1GB/s using fibre optic technology, over 3x faster.
 Of course, speeds like this won’t be coming very cheaply, but if you’re after the fastest speeds possible you won’t be caught moaning with this kind of service.